 12 channel active power supply (+60V) for active powered microphones:

 12 channel active power supply (price: 1850 euro).

 5) A few examples of modifications to microphones:

-more responsive and a more richer sound.
+and have a more

 Modified Groove Tube microphone: the anode voltage of Philips EL6050/ Schoeps CM61 with a modern phantom